 25 historic residences, businesses and community buildings were moved from throughout Barry County to create the village.
 The Blacksmith Shop was the first historic building open to the public in 1970.
 The village buildings include:

 Stop by the village signpost near the Wm.
 A. Upjohn House Visitor Center and pick up your walking tour guide brochure.
-If you would like a guided tour of the village, a guided tour is $4 per person, available Monday-Friday, 9 a.m. to 4 p.m.
-Please contact the office at 269-945-3775 prior to your visit to reserve your time for a guided tour.
+If you would like a guided tour of the village, a guided tour is $4 per person, available Monday-Friday, 9 a.m. to 4 p.m., April through December.
+Please contact the office at 269-945-3775 prior to your visit to reserve your time for a guided tour, walk-in guided tours are not available.
 If you would like to self-guide the village between September and December, please contact the office as well to reserve a time.